SPONSORED BY:

 Jessie Montgomery: Starburst*

-Joseph Haydn: Symphony no. 94 “Surprise”
+Franz Joseph Haydn: Symphony No. 94, G major “Surprise”

 SPECK SPEAKS